-When a person makes the decision to improve their mental-emotional health, courage is required.
-Our team at The Resilient Mind project would like to thank those who have allowed their stories to be shared–it provides encouragement to those who are beginning or continuing their journey to build-up their resilient.
+When a person makes the decision to create awareness of their physiological function and increase their resilience, courage is required.
+Our team at The Resilient Mind project would like to thank those who have allowed their testimonies to be shared–it provides encouragement to those who are beginning or continuing this journey.

-I began working with The team at The Resilient Mind Project at a time when everything in my life was unravelling.
-Marriage, family, career, were all in broken pieces around me.
+I began working with the team at The Resilient Mind project at a time when everything in my life was unraveling.
+Marriage, family, and career were all in broken pieces around me.
 It was mentoring that cut through pain and confusion, providing some light to the path ahead.
-My Mentor Vic has a tremendous ability to really listen, to understand the uniqueness of a situation, to embrace the complexity, and boil things down to the simple core truths, that become anchors and navigation in the storm of confusion and turmoil.
+My mentor Vic, has a tremendous ability to really listen, to understand the uniqueness of a situation, to embrace the complexity, and boil things down to the simple core truths, that become anchors and navigation in the storm of confusion and turmoil.

 His mentoring is characterized by humility, intelligence, “real-life” experience, authority, and deep care for the individual he’s working with.
-He is well-read and knowledgeable in the academic side of counselling, business and human behaviour, he applies it – and yet it’s always customized to the individual, practical and “down to earth”.
-I would highly recommend The team at The Resilient Mind’s Project – I have personally benefited from it and I continue to rely on it.
+He is well-read and knowledgeable in the academic side of counseling, business and human behavior, he applies it – and yet it’s always customized to the individual, practical and “down to earth”.
+I would highly recommend the team at The Resilient Mind project – I have personally benefited from it and I continue to rely on it.

-Working with my mentor at The Resilient Mind Project help me realize that I needed to be committed to changing the way I lived my life otherwise nothing was going to change.
+Working with my mentor at The Resilient Mind project helped me realize that I needed to be committed to changing the way I lived my life, otherwise nothing was going to change.

 I had a hard time relating to this Demi-God.
 I was a victim and he was a victor.